Why video calls can leave you anxious and exhausted

 Reading body language

 A significant proportion of how we communicate is non-verbal.
-The way we move, hold ourselves and our expressions convey a lot of information - and these cues can be harder to read via video, which can be tiring and stressful.
+The way we move, hold ourselves and our facial expressions convey a lot of information - and these cues can be harder to read via virtual chat, which can lead to video call exhaustion.

 "In the online domain, we can no longer rely on our innate, instinctive abilities to assess the situation via non-verbal language such as body language and social cues," says psychologist Charlotte Armitage, a member of the British Psychological Society.